Ubuntu Setup Guide¶

 The script will:

-- Create a dedicated service user (
+/usr/local/bin) - Create a dedicated service user (

 microdcworker) - Set up the installation directory at

-/srv/microdcworker - Create a Python virtual environment
+/srv/microdcworker - Create the virtual environment with

-- Install all Python dependencies
+uv venv --seed - Install Python dependencies with

-- Configure systemd service with security hardening
+uv pip install - Configure the systemd service with security hardening

 - Create configuration templates